CyVerse-learning-materials/cyverse_mooc/docs/step1.md

         -   Tutorials are start-to-finish lessons on accomplishing certain analyses and tasks using CyVerse

--   To access UK/Austria specific versions of the Learning Center, go to the bottom left corner of the Learning Center home page, and click on the v:cyverse-usa icon.
-From here, you can select the version of the documentation from the menu.
+???
+Tip

+    **See other versions of this documentation (CyVerse UK and CyVerse Austria)** In the lower-left hand side of the screen, change the version of this documentation from cyverse-us to one of the other documentation sets developed for this online guide (*cyverse-uk* or *cyverse-at*) to see specifics for those installations.

 ------------------------------------------------------------------------